Common year starting on Friday

 A common year starting on Friday is any non-leap year (i.e. a year with 365 days) that begins on Friday, 1 January, and ends on Friday, 31 December.
 Its dominical letter hence is C. The most recent year of such kind was 2021, and the next one will be 2027 in the Gregorian calendar, or, likewise, 2022 and 2033 in the obsolete Julian calendar; see below for more.
-This common year is one of the three possible common years in which a century year can end on, and occurs in century years that yield a remainder of 100 when divided by 400.
+This common year is one of the three possible common years in which a century year can begin on, and occurs in century years that yield a remainder of 100 when divided by 400.
 The most recent such year was 1700, and the next one will be 2100.

 Any common year that starts on Friday has only one Friday the 13th: the only one in this common year occurs in August.
 Leap years starting on Thursday share this characteristic, but also have another one in February.

 From July of the year that precedes this type of year until September in this type of year is the longest period (14 months) that occurs without a Friday the 17th.
-Leap years starting on Tuesday share this characteristic, from August of the common year that precedes it to October in that type of year).
-This type of year also has the longest period (also 14 months) without a Tuesday the 13th, from July of this year until September of the next common year (that being on Saturday), unless the next year is a leap year (which is also a Saturday), then the period is reduced to only 11 months.
+Leap years starting on Tuesday share this characteristic, from August of the common year that precedes it to October in that type of year.
+This type of year also has the longest period (also 14 months) without a Tuesday the 13th, from July of this year until September of the next common year (that being on Saturday) and this happens 30 out of the 43 common years starting on Friday, unless the next year is a leap year (which is also a Saturday), then the period is reduced to only 11 months and this happens 13 out of the 43 common years starting on Friday.

 From February until March in this type of year is also the shortest period (one month) that runs between two months that begin exactly on the first day of the week, in areas where Monday is regarded the first day of the week.

 This is the one of two types of years overall where a rectangular February is possible, in places where Monday is considered to be the first day of the week.
 Common years starting on Thursday share this characteristic, when Sunday is considered to be the first day of the week.

-Additionally, this type of year has three months (February, March and November) beginning exactly on the first day of the week, in areas which Monday is considered the first day of the week.
-Leap years starting on Monday share this characteristic on the months of January, April and July.
+Additionally, this type of year has three months (February, March, and November) beginning exactly on the first day of the week, in areas which Monday is considered the first day of the week.
+Leap years starting on Monday share this characteristic on the months of January, April, and July.

-This year has two months (May and August) which begin on a weekend-day.
-Since at least one month begins on each day of the week in all years, this is the fewest possible number of months to begin on a weekend-day in a given year; this also occurs in a leap year starting on Friday, in which case the two months are May and October.